A bunch of loving, trusting wonderful humans! Our team includes our staff, our governance board and our fundraising committee

 Head teacher - Pitau

 Kia ora, I’m Jo and I am a qualified, certificated teacher with a Bachelor Degree in ECE.
-I first came to Te Akonga almost six years ago as a student teacher and knew it was a place where I wanted to stay, due to the inclusive philosophy and the caring, welcoming environment.
+I first came to Te Akonga in 2014 as a student teacher and knew it was a place where I wanted to stay, due to the inclusive philosophy and the caring, welcoming environment.
 I am now head teacher in the Pitau room where I have the privilege of working with an amazing team of kaiako.

 I fully believe in respectful care for all children, and take my inspiration from the early childhood literature of Wallis, Gerber and Pikler.
 As a teacher I strive to provide each child with a secure and loving place to spend their time.
 If that is achieved then learning and fun will follow.